-3.11 The overall supervision of all student organizations shall be the responsibility of the Dean of Student Services.
-The Director of Student Activities shall have responsibility for the day-to-day supervision of Student Government and shall work closely with all faculty club sponsors to provide support for student organizations.
-Faculty sponsors shall have day-to-day responsibility for supervision of their clubs or organizations.
+- 3.11 The overall supervision of all student organizations shall be the responsibility of the Vice President of Student Services.
+The Director of Student Activities shall have responsibility for the day-to-day supervision of Student Government and shall work closely with all faculty advisors to provide support for student organizations.
+Faculty advisors shall have day-to-day responsibility for supervision of their clubs or organizations.

-3.2 Types of Organizations, Membership, Registration, and Sponsors a.
-Membership in student organi-
+- 3.2 Types of Organizations, Membership, Registration, and Advisors

 - 3.21 Types of Organizations

 - a.
-Student Government
+Student Government Association

 - b.
 Honor Societies

 - c.
 Specialty or Discipline-Related Clubs